-I´ve never been in Australia but I have a great interest in it.
-Specially about the Aborigenes in there.
-Specially after watching those films by Rolf de Heer I´ll be talking about.
+I´ve never been to Australia but I have a great interest in it.
+Specially about the Aboriginals in there.
+Specially after watching the films by Rolf de Heer I´ll be talking about in the lines below.

 Last year I was despretenciously looking for something to watch when I read some commentaries about this film in a forum online.
 It´s called Charlie´s Country and its plot said something like:

 “Displeased with the intervention of whitefella laws, Charlie takes off to live the old way and sets off a chain reaction of enlightening difficulties.

 So, Charlie is a 50 years old Aborigene guy living in a shack provided by the government within a community in Northern Australia.
 At the beginning things go fine and Aborigines and the few white people living in there (mostly police officers, social workers and doctors) are considered fellows until somebody do something.
 Charlie gets tired of his situation, of his way of life, his conditions, his time, his relation with this unnatural environment.

 It´s about an inner rebellion of someone who´s trying to find the place where he belongs in a country he knows it´s his but in which he can no longer be free.
 He must obey the laws of whitefellas now.
 No spears.
 No ganja.
 No hunting.
 No bush.